nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 of `PersonContainsKeywordsPredicate`.
 Here's a partial class diagram of the `CombinedPredicate`.

 ![CombinedPredicateClassDiagram](images/CombinedPredicateClassDiagram.png)

+All `XYZContainsKeywordsPredicate` classes (e.g., `NameContainsKeywordsPredicate`, `FinancialPlanContainsKeywordsPredicate`, ...) inherit from the `PersonContainsKeywordsPredicate` interface so that they can be treated similarly in the `CombinedPredicate` class.

 In the `FindCommandParser`, `CombinedPredicate` is initialised with a `NameContainsKeywordsPredicate`, `FinancialPlanContainsKeywordsPredicate` and `TagContainsKeywordsPredicate`.
 These predicates check a `Person` if the respective field contains any of the keywords supplied to the predicate.